kubermatic/docs/content/kubermatic/main/architecture/known-issues/_index.en.md

 At the moment (with KKP v2.24.0), there are two options available:

 1. [Disable kube-apiserver NetworkPolicies in Seeds with Cilium as CNI]({{< ref "../../tutorials-howtos/networking/apiserver-policies/#in-a-seed-cluster" >}})
-2. Manually creating `CiliumNetworkPolicy` objects in each user cluster namespace to allow the erroneously traffic:
+2. Manually creating `CiliumNetworkPolicy` objects in each user cluster namespace to allow the erroneously blocked traffic:

 ```yaml
 apiVersion: cilium.io/v2